squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-12-sekai-guardians-of-the-kernel.md

 On top of that, tools like Z3 and angr are incredibly helpful for these kinds of challenges and can make the process of finding necessary inputs significantly faster.

-Overall, this was a great introduction into kernel module reversing and using Z3 for those who might not have seen them before!
+Overall, this was a great introduction to kernel module reversing and using Z3 for those who haven't done them before!